 The N. Peal Sailor Neck Army Sweater

-The first thing spied by our colleagues at GQ when snaps from the No Time To Die set were first released, Barton Perreira's sunnies are set to feature heavily throughout the film.
-The 'Joe', 'Norton' and 'Courtier' model, which are handcrafted in Japan and offer a more modern take on an eyewear style rocked by Bond for decades, will all feature throughout, and special 007-branded takes on the models have launched exclusively in the UK to mark the collab.
-They're available at Fashion Eyewear
+The first thing spied by our colleagues at GQ US when snaps from the No Time To Die set were first released, Barton Perreira's sunnies could feature heavily throughout the film.
+The most iconic, however, are shaping up to be the 007-exclusive 'Joe' model, which are handcrafted in Japan and offer a more angular take on an eyewear style rocked by Bond for decades.
+A pair of the brand's 'Norton' glasses also appear on Bond later on. $665 at bartonperreira.com

 The Massimo Alba Sloop Suit

 Easily the most eye-catching suit spied on Bond so far, the unique beige number was spotted on the back of Craig and his stunt double during his scenes apparently set in Matera, Southern Italy.
 Deliberately unstructured and made from a more dressed-down micro-cord material, it can actually be worn in both a two button and three button style depending on how you adjust the lapels.

 The Omega Seamaster Diver 300M '007 Edition'